dylanjones784/Markdown-Guide/BestPractiseGuide.md

 # API Design Theories and Background Information

-The main principle of this design guide is not to cage in developers in rigorous frameworks, but to bring together commonly used best practices and standards that, if adhered to, will produce an API that is consistent, simple, and effective.

-It is often the case that developers can lose sight of who and how users are interacting with their API.
-Any client, no matter on what device, should be able to communicate with the API through standard HTTP protocols regardless of how it was implemented internally.

-There should be a mechanism within so that a format of data can be agreed on by both client and server.
-Another key aspect that should be considered for allowing any client to interact with the API is to ensure that new functionality, when added, does not impede on old functionality.

-If old functionality is removed from the API, the endpoint should still exist but provide the relevant Status code <link> and the location of the new functionality.
-The API should be able to evolve and functionality added independent of client applications.
-Resource Oriented APIs are modelled as a “resource hierarchy” where each endpoint is a simple resource, or a collection of resources.
-Where API functionality naturally maps to one of the standard methods, that method should be used in the API design.
+This guide is not to enforce a rigious framework that cages developers in with the Do's and Don'ts of creating REST  APIS.
+The aim of my guide is to bring together all the various design and implementation strategies used across the industry into one, singular reference.

+Employing proper design theories and patterns can, and often have, prevent future issues with scaling, maintainability and the consistency across the system.

+REST will be briefly discussed and how we can ensure our APIs adhere to those principles set by Roy Fielding, as well as the how we will utilise the HTTP Specification.

 ## What’s REST?
 Representational State Transfer is a network architectural approach to the communication of hypermedia through computer systems across the web.
 It is the most common type of API used on the internet to date, for it is independent of any underlying protocols and not restricted to usage just through HTTP calls.

 This guide focuses on the usage of HTTP as the applications protocols when designing REST APIs.
 This guide will not encompass the entirety of what REST is, however, the main design principles are as follows:

  A RESTful API contains resources, which can be representations of data, objects or a service that is accessible by the user.